Justin-Bee/MyContacts/README.md

 ## About
 Android Contact utility written in Kotlin.
+This contact application will hold information that includes the contacts's Twitter, Facebook, email, and more.
+From the contact info screen will be able to view profiles on clicking the appropriate information.

 ## License